-When I first started my lifestyle brand, taking photos when I was on vacation was always one of my favorite parts.
+When I launched my first company, Kalaki Riot (an urban driven, island inspired lifestyle brand that I successfully sold), taking photos while I was on vacation always played a big part in my content strategy.
 It was really exciting to share a “behind-the-scenes” look from some idyllic setting (or post pictures from any destination that wasn’t NYC where we were based).
 But those first attempts at travel photography for my brand were abysmal.
 I’d stick my product anywhere in the shot (a la @drinksintheair) no matter how random the content seemed.
-And then up it would go on my social feeds or my website (by the way, I’m cringing as I type this all out).
+And then it would all go up on my social media feeds or my website (which, by the way, still makes me cringe just thinking about it).

 You can’t always count on getting a relevant shot every time you set out to explore.
-Get a quick lay of the land before you venture out by doing a quick search of recommendations (there are a ton on Instagram or Pinterest).
+Get a quick lay of the land before you venture out by quickly researching and making a list of recommended places to visit (Instagram and Pinterest are goldmines for this).
 Figure out which cafe, eatery, or hike is really unique to where you are.
-And see if the decor, vibes, or color scheme makes sense to your brand.
-Once you find a place, you can loosely fit this into your itinerary beforehand and guarantee that you carve out time to get a good shot that you know is on-brand and that your customers will love.
+And see if the decor, vibes, or color scheme makes sense for your brand.
+Once you find a place, you can loosely fit this into your itinerary beforehand and are guaranteed to get a quality shot that you know is on-brand and that your customers will love.

-So you’ve done the research, have a good idea of what you’re going for, and plan to stop by on your last day in town.
+Imagine having done the research, coming up with a pretty good idea of what you’re going for, and then making a plan to get this all done on your last day in town.
 But then you get there and you find out that they’re closed…all week.

 Chances are you’re not the first person to take a photo in some of these places.
 So how do you make it your own?
 Not only should it align with your brand aesthetically, but you need to give your customers and followers a reason to care.
 A few ideas: